-- Scheduled Tribe: The ST in the Indian context are the tribes or the communities or part of groups within tribe communities that are listed in Schedule V appended to the constitution of India which the president of India may specify by public notification under the provision of Article 342 of the constitution. - Ashram School: Ashram Schools are those privileged schools that came into existence under the prescribed scheme of availing grants by the government in 1951 wherein tribal children are provided free lodging and boarding. - 3.
-Physical Facilities: It includes the infrastructural facilities, like sanitation facilities, housing facilities, the academic infrastructure required, agricultural land and equipment, and medical aid. - 4.
-Human Resources: It includes teachers, students, administrators, cooks, and servants for the kitchen and Kamathi.

-- 5. Functions: Functions in Ashram schools are linked with the teaching-learning process, the residential schedule, administrative functions, admission process, and maintenance of quality in food, housing, and campus. - 6.
-Administrators: It includes members of the public trust, which is approved by law, and the principal of concern Ashram school for Scheduled Tribes.
+- Scheduled Tribe: The ST in the Indian context are the tribes or the communities or part of groups within tribe communities listed in Schedule V appended to the constitution of India, which the president of India may specify by public notification under the provision of Article 342 of the constitution. - Ashram School: Ashram Schools are those elite schools that came into existence under the prescribed scheme of availing grants by the government in 1951 wherein tribal children are provided free lodging and boarding. - Physical Facilities: It includes the infrastructural facilities, like sanitation facilities, housing facilities, the academic infrastructure required, agricultural land and equipment, and medical aid. - Human Resources: It includes teachers, students, trustees, and principals - Functions: Functions in Ashram schools are linked with the teaching-learning process, the residential schedule, administrative functions, admission process, and maintenance of quality in food, housing, and campus. - Administrators: It includes public trust members approved by law and the principal of concern Ashram school for Scheduled Tribes.